hiveeyes/arduino/node-gprs-http/README.rst

 Configure firmware
 ==================
+.. highlight:: c++

-Have a look at the source code `node-gprs-http.ino`_ and adapt feature flags according to your environment:
+Have a look at the source code `node-gprs-http.ino`_ and adapt feature flags and setting variables according to your environment:

 When using a HX711_ sensor::